-30 Shareholder resolutions: We support the selective use of shareholder resolutions as a useful tool for communicating investor concerns and priorities or the assertion of shareholder rights, and as a supplement to or escalation of direct engagement with companies.
+31 Shareholder resolutions: We support the selective use of shareholder resolutions as a useful tool for communicating investor concerns and priorities or the assertion of shareholder rights, and as a supplement to or escalation of direct engagement with companies.
 We consider such resolutions on a case-by-case basis.
-When considering whether or not to support resolutions, we consider factors including whether the proposal promotes long-term shareholders' interests; what the company is already doing or has committed to do; the nature and motivations of the filers, if known; and what potential impacts - positive and negative - the proposal could have on the company if implemented.
+When considering whether or not to support resolutions, we consider factors which help ensure that the proposal promotes long-term shareholders' interests, including: what the company is already doing or has committed to do; the nature and motivations of the filers, if known; and what potential impacts - positive and negative - the proposal could have on the company if implemented.